 Adults 65 or older may be at higher risk of contracting COVID-19, according to the Centers for Disease Control and Prevention (CDC).
-Similarly, people with underlying health conditions, such as asthma, diabetes or heart disease, or people undergoing cancer treatment or treatment with other immune-weakening medication, can also be at higher risk of severe complications.
+People with underlying health conditions, such as asthma, diabetes or heart disease can be at higher risk of severe complications.
+The same is true for people undergoing cancer treatment or treatment with other immune-weakening medication.

 As they reopen, many gyms are instituting new safety protocols.
-Some, like 24 Hour Fitness and Planet Fitness, are introducing a touch-less check-in process to minimize contact between workers and gym-goers.
+Some, like Planet Fitness, have introduced a touch-less check-in process to minimize contact between workers and gym-goers.

-Others, like Life Time, plan to implement mandatory temperature screenings for members and staff and will use hospital-grade disinfectant in their facilities, according to Jeff Zwiefel, chief operating officer of Life Time.
+Others, like Life Time, have implemented mandatory temperature screenings for members and staff and will use hospital-grade disinfectant in their facilities, according to Jeff Zwiefel, chief operating officer of Life Time.

 Although pre-pandemic gym trends are likely to have changed — there may no longer be as big of a pre-work rush hour in the locker room with many people working from home, for example — you can still make an effort to schedule your workout at a time when fewer people are there to help keep your risk of exposure even lower.